SuiteDash vs Asana: Honest Comparison for 2026

 Asana

 Asana is purpose-built for project management.
-Four native views -- List, Board, Calendar, and Timeline (Gantt) -- give teams flexibility.
+Four native views (List, Board, Calendar, and Timeline/Gantt) give teams flexibility.
 The Starter plan ($10.99/user/month annual) includes unlimited tasks, projects, and automations.
-Advanced ($24.99/user/month) adds Goals/OKRs, Portfolios, Proofing, and native time tracking.
+Advanced ($24.99/user/month) adds Goals/OKRs, Portfolios, Proofing, native time tracking, and budgeting tools.
 Task dependencies, milestones, subtasks, custom fields, and project templates span all paid plans.
+AI Teammates (beta) can automate status reports, risk assessments, and sprint planning.

-Strengths: Four project views, robust dependencies, Workflow Builder, Goals/OKRs (Advanced+), Portfolios, 250+ integrations, Asana AI.
+Strengths: Four project views, robust dependencies, Workflow Builder, Goals/OKRs (Advanced+), Portfolios, 250+ integrations, AI Teammates (beta).

-Weaknesses: Per-user pricing scales quickly, advanced features require $24.99/user/month plan.
+Weaknesses: Per-user pricing scales quickly, advanced features require $24.99/user/month plan, cannot assign a task to multiple team members.

 Verdict